Artwork at No.15

 - Pratueng Kiengsri

-Pratueng – aka Big – is a night manager at our sister property, the Abbey Hotel, and it was there that his work caught the eye of No.15's owner, Ian Taylor.
+Pratueng – aka Big – is a night manager at our sister property, the Abbey Hotel, and it was there that his work caught the eye of No.15's owner.
 His three pieces of art – a mixture of pastels and pencil drawings inspired by horses – are on display in the corridor of the artists’ floor.

 “What I find fascinating about these animals is the way they walk and the way they run,” explains Big.
 “The word graceful comes to my mind when witnessing a horse in motion and they’re so beautiful to look at.